sarsamurmu/reboost/README.md

 to cache.
 Step 3 repeats again for other files and this step continues.

-## Options
+## Configurations
-There are a few options that you can use to customize Reboost.
+There are a few configuration options that you can use to customize Reboost.
 You would use options when starting Reboost, like so
 ```js
 const { start } = require('reboost');